 But even that step took way longer than we expected.
 With 55 pieces to handle at between 5 and 10 minutes scrubbing each piece…you get the idea.
 LOTS of time.
 And we had to scrub the base cabinets, too.

 STEP 2: Sand, sand, and sand some more!
 Materials:

 - 80 and 100 grit sanding pads for orbital sander

 - 3M medium and fine grit sanding blocks

 - 3M flexible sanding pads

 Lots of products say they don’t require any sanding, but don’t believe it.
-There’s no substitute for sanding, and scuff sanding for something that gets used as often and as roughly as kitchen cabinets simply won’t suffice.
+There is just no substitute for sanding, and scuff sanding for something that gets used as often and as roughly as kitchen cabinets doesn’t cut it.
 The better you sand, the better your paint job should hold up.